Monday, October 16, 2017

-For those unaware, like I was, but apparently, social scientists are trying to re-brand urban legends as “contemporary legends.”
+For those unaware, like I was, social scientists are apparently trying to re-brand urban legends as “contemporary legends.”
 Well, whatever the label, what these legends basically boil down to is modern folklore or oft told tales -- usually with a macabre element or an ironic twist to them, deeply rooted in popular culture, with just a hint of plausibility to keep the gullible hooked enough to keep passing them along.
-These tales are used as fables, parables, possible explanations for strange occurrences or events, but, more often than not, they are used as cautionary tales that usually happened to a friend of a friend of a friend or someone’s cousin’s uncle.
+These tales are used as fables, parables, or possible explanations for strange occurrences or events; but more often than not, they are used as cautionary tales that usually happened to a friend of a friend of a friend or someone’s cousin’s uncle.
 And one of the prime examples of an urban legend is the tale of ‘The Hook.'

 This tale has remained fairly consistent since it first started spreading around in the 1950s but there were a few variations as the word of mouth echo got a bit staticky, most notably deviating with the car breaking down after hearing the news bulletin on a secluded road in the middle of the night instead.
 Here, the boy leaves the girl behind and goes for help.
 (Or gets out to pee, again, depending on the teller.)
 Suddenly, she hears something scraping on the roof.
 And when she finally musters the courage to exit the car and investigate, either the killer is sitting on the roof, banging the boyfriend’s dismembered head on the hardtop, or the boy’s mutilated body is hanging from a tree and his knuckles or feet were scraping across the roof of the car (-- other deviations have the boy’s blood dripping on the roof).
 Then, the girl learns too late this was all just an elaborate ruse to lure her out of the locked car.
 And while that’s how the story ends, where did it begin?